Topics on this page

 - What are the Specified Low Income Medicare Beneficiary (SLMB) & Qualified Individual (QI) programs?

 - Asset Eligibility

 - Sources of Law

 The State of Maryland may assist you in paying for your Medicare premiums.
 Specified Low Income Medicare Beneficiary program (SLMB) and the Qualified Individual program (QI) program are state programs that helps pay for Medicare Part B (Medical Insurance) premiums for people who have Part A (Hospital insurance) and limited income and resources.

 These two state programs only pay for your monthly Medicare Part B medical insurance premium.

-- You must be eligible for Medicare Part A (even if not currently enrolled)
+- be eligible for Medicare Part A (even if not currently enrolled);

-- But NOT financially eligible for medical assistance
+- NOT be financially eligible for medical assistance (Medicaid); and

-Note: $20 may be subtracted from the individual's or couple's gross income; if the $20 subtraction reduces the income to the number listed above, then the individual or couple probably qualifies for the benefit.
+$20 income disregard: If the $20 subtraction from the individual's or couple's gross income reduces the income to the number listed above, then the individual or couple probably qualifies for the benefit.

-The Specified Low-Income Medicare Beneficiary (SLMB) benefits are revised annually by the Center for Medicare and Medicaid Services (CMS), the federal agency that administers the program.
+Check the Medicare website for the latest amounts.
+The Center for Medicare and Medicaid Services (CMS), the federal agency that administers the program, revises the SLMB benefits annually.
 These figures are usually updated in April of each year and can be found in the Federal Register, the official government source for administrative changes.